tangowithcode/tango_with_django_2/manuscript/chapter14-bing.md

 When you have logged in, go to the portal.
 The link is at the top right of the page.

-Once the portal has loaded, you should see a list of options down the left-hand side of the viewport.
+Once the portal has loaded, you should see a list of options at the top of the viewport (or down the side, depending on your screen size).
 Find the top option called `Create a resource` and click it.
 The right-hand side of the page will then be populated with more lists.
 From there, find the `AI + Machine Learning` option and select that.
-Scroll through the options on the subsequent menu that appears, and select the `Bing Search v7` option.
+Scroll through the options on the subsequent menu that appears, and select the `Bing Search` option.

 W> ### Entering Personal Information
 W> At this stage, you may be redirected to a page where you have to supply details such as your address and payment card.
 Microsoft says that this information is required to ensure that spammers and bots do not infiltrate their services -- and rest assured, if you need to provide payment details, no money will be taken from your bank account unless you specifically authorise it.
 We will be using the free Bing Search API allowance, so no money will need to be transferred.
 W> If you do need to provide this information, you'll need to head back to the portal and look for the `Bing Search v7` option once more.

 You'll then be greeted with a page similar to [the one below](#fig-azure-create).
 Here, you need to provide a name for your Bing Search service -- something like `rango_bing_search` will do the job nicely.
-Ensure that you select `Free Trial` for the subscription, and pricing tier `T0` (allowing 3000 free requests per month).
+Ensure that you select `Free Trial` for the subscription, and pricing tier `F0` or `F1` (allowing 1000 free requests per month).
 Selecting these options will ensure that you will not be charged for access to the API.
 You'll also need to make a new group -- we made one called `rango`.
 The resource location doesn't matter as we won't be worrying about things like response times and the like.
 Once you are happy, click `Create` at the bottom of the page.

 {id="fig-azure-create"}
 ![Creating a free Bing Search API resource in the Microsoft Azure web application.](images/ch14-azure-create.png)